Holland-America Line: A Legacy of Immigration, Luxury Travel, and Ocean Voyages (1872-1954)

 The Story of the Holland-America line

-In France, at the suggestion of Napoleon III, the "Messageries Impériales" (afterward "Maritimes) had been started; in this country, it was felt that we ought to follow suit, but neither here nor there anyone thought of creating such an undertaking without a large subsidy from the State.
+In France, at Napoleon III's suggestion, the "Messageries Impériales" (later "Maritimes") had been started; in this country, it was felt that we ought to follow suit, but neither here nor there anyone thought of creating such an undertaking without a large subsidy from the State.

-It soon became apparent that nothing could come of the splendid service to all parts of the world, so they confined themselves to the most necessary lines, and it was then an understood thing that the capital was to have the regular service to the Dutch Indies and Rotterdam the line to New York.
+It soon became apparent that splendid service to all parts of the world could not be sustained, so they confined themselves to the most necessary lines.
+It was then understood that the capital would have regular service to the Dutch Indies and Rotterdam, the line to New York.

-In 1856 Minister van Hall, whose beneficial influence Rotterdam experienced in so many other ways, declared himself willing to introduce a bill by which the State guaranteed 3% interest per year for ten years, for the Holland-America line, in addition to a subsidy of f 500.— per voyage.
+In 1856, Minister van Hall, whose beneficial influence Rotterdam experienced in so many other ways, declared himself willing to introduce a bill by which the State guaranteed 3% interest per year for ten years for the Holland-America line and a subsidy of f 500.— per voyage.

 Van Hall told the Rotterdam merchants he consulted about this enterprise that he had been directed to make this proposition by King William III.
 Neither the King's suggestion nor the favorable financial conditions could persuade the Rotterdam leading circles to start such a service.
 They wanted 4 1/2 to 5% interest guaranteed for 20 to 25 years.